mrmoe28/pmagent3/README.md

 - Implement Zod for runtime type validation
 - Use Tailwind CSS for styling
 - Follow the Next.js App Router conventions

+## API Integrations

+### Perplexity API
+Used for deep research on project topics to gather relevant information for project planning.

+### Claude API
+Used to generate comprehensive project plans based on research results and user input.

 ## Learn More